UNCLASSIFIED (U)

 f.
 (U) You should avoid routinely retaining documents, especially originals, that are submitted in support of an NIV application which do not directly serve to establish the applicant’s eligibility.
 These documents may be returned to the applicant or destroyed.

 g.
 (U) Minor errors discovered during intake of an applicant’s DS-160, including but not limited to spelling mistakes, incorrect dates, etc., may be noted in the appropriate remarks section of the DS-160 and should be updated by you with the correct information in the NIV system, if necessary.
 If a correction is made, a remark must also be added to the case notes explaining the revision.
 A remark may be added to the DS-160 but is not required.
-However, if the correction is material to adjudication or would result in additional unanswered questions, this is a major correction, and you must refuse the case 221(g) and have the applicant submit a new or revised application.
+However, if the correction is material to adjudication or would result in additional unanswered questions, this is a major correction and should be noted in the case notes.
+You must refuse the case 221(g) and have the applicant submit a new or revised application.

 9 FAM 403.7-3(B)(2) (U) Medical Examinations for NIV Applicants